 Kagoshima (southern Kyushu, 2½ hours from Miyazaki) is known to Japanese as the Naples of Japan, a reference to the city's nearness to smoking Sakurajima volcano, which is comparable to Naples's nearness the active volcano of Vesuvius.
-With that said, Kagoshima is a wonderful town with hot springs, gardens, a lively nightlife, pleasant climate, friendly atmosphere and 540,000 people.
+With that said, Kagoshima is a wonderful town with hot springs, gardens, a lively nightlife, pleasant climate, friendly atmosphere and 660,000 people.

 Kagoshima doesn’t have that much in the way of tourists other than Sakurajima volcano but it is nice place to stay for two days (one day at Sakurajima and one day checking out Kagoshima).
 The streets and the sidewalks are wide; the city is easy to get around in; and restaurants and bars offers things like black pork and soju liquor.
 There are some beaches and good fishing spots in the heart the city.
 By one count there are 569 cape and bottlenose dolphins living in Kinko Bay off Kagoshima.

 Kagoshima spreads on the west side of Kinko-wan Bay.
 Sakurajima lies on a peninsula on the other side of the bay.
 The main places of interest to visitors are: 1) the Kagoshima station area, with a fair number of hotels; 2) the Tenmonkan entertainment district; and 3) the water front area with ferry port, gardens, parks and hotels and the Kagoshima Aquarium.

 Websites: Kagoshima Travel Guide site Kagoshima Kankou ; Kagoshima City Guide kagoshima-yokanavi.jp Map: happinessisjapan.com Ryokan and Minshuku Japanese Guest Houses Japanese Guest Houses Budget Accommodation: Japan Youth Hostels Japan Youth Hostels Check Lonely Planet books Getting There: Kagoshima is accessible by air, ferry, bus and train from several Japanese cities.
-A new section of the shinkansen opened up to Kagoshima but it only goes part way across Kyushu, which means you will have to change to a regular train to reach Fukuoka, where you can connect with the main shinkansen line to Tokyo and Osaka.
+It is less than 2 hours from Tokyo by plane.
+A new section of the shinkansen opened up to Kagoshima.
+It connects with the main shinkansen line to Tokyo and Osaka.
 Lonely Planet Lonely Planet

 Entertainment and Shopping: The neon-lit Tenmonkan District is the center of Kagoshima nightlife.
 It is filled with restaurant, shops, designer stores and sweets shops.
 Many of the restaurant have special lunch deals.
 At night, the streets and arcades are lit up with neon lights; restaurant have all you can eat deals; and karaokes and izakaya bars do good business.
 There is a lively morning market, with locally-grown produce and locally-caught fish, in front of Nishi-Kagoshima station everyday except Sunday.